 Unlike the smaller and simpler 1PZ-3 anti-aircraft sight, the BPK-1-42 is independently stabilized in two planes throughout its range of vision of -8 degrees to +30 degrees in elevation.

 In March 1986, the BPK-2-42 combined passive/active universal sight replaced the BPK-1-42.
 The most noticeable difference is the addition of an extra ballistic scale for the recently introduced 'Kerner' APDS rounds.
-The daytime sight channel was also slightly improved with a fixed 6x magnification and the nighttine channel 5.5x in the nighttime channel.
-The sight provides angular field of view of 10° in the daytime channel and the 6°40′ in the night channel.
-The reticle was also modified to a crosshair instead of the classical chevron, as you can see below.
+The daytime sight channel was slightly improved with a fixed 6x magnification, and the nighttine channel was also slightly improved with a 5.5x magnification.
+The sight provides an angular field of view of 10° in the daytime channel and the 6°40′ in the night channel.
+The reticle was also modified to a crosshair with mil post markings instead of the classical chevron, as you can see below.

 STABILIZERS, GUNNER'S CONTROLS

 At a cruising speed of 25 km/h to 35 km/h, the stabilizer is capable of maintaining its orientation with an average stabilization accuracy of less than 1 mrad (accuracy of 1 m from point of aim at 1000 m), and even better at slower speeds, but the capabilities of the 2E36 stabilizer complex are very limited compared to what the West was installing on their IFVs at the same period.
 At speeds of around 20 km/h ± 15 km/h, the stabilizer is good enough to keep the cannon approximately on target, perhaps not precisely enough to score a hit with the first, second or third shot on an M113-sized target at ranges greater than 1000 meters, but certainly precise enough for area targets and tank-sized targets at short range.
 To be frank, the key word is saturation.